 It is one of the most crucial rounds.
 The application submitted in this round is a reflection of all the perspiration you’ve put into GMAT, cultivating extracurricular activities and seeking out leadership opportunities at college or volunteering for the same.
 Early application depicts seriousness and planning.

-Statistically, it holds a greater chance for your selection when competing with a pool of equally talented candidates.
+Statistically, when competing with a pool of equally talented candidates.
 In the first round, there are no seats filled.
 All the seats are up for grabs.

 The number of slots available is more in first round and the opportunity to be placed stands a higher chance in the wait list if you choose this round.

 NOTE: In case you fail to clear round one, you have a chance to apply for round two.